Frequently asked questions

 How should I send my documentation?

-The best way to supply your documents is by email as an attachment to firstname.lastname@example.org.
+The best way to supply your documents is to upload them with your online application.
+If you have documentation you can’t upload at the time of application you can send it via an email as an attachment to firstname.lastname@example.org.
 You will receive an automated response confirming your submission.
 Please ensure the file size of all attachments does not exceed 7MB.

 If you cannot send the documentation by email please send by fax to +61 2 69 332 063 or by post to :